lorenprets/lorenprets.github.io/_posts/2020-09-25-GoodvsBadDesign.md

 ![Bad](https://anm.digital/wp-content/uploads/2018/12/pawhohasparkingduty-768x1024.jpg)

 This photo of a very complex parking sign is an example of a bad design.
 There are 6 signs which would be very confusing for anyone who would try to park there.
-In addition, there are "exceptions" on some of the parking which would most likely be increddibly confusing.
+In addition, there are "exceptions" on some of the signs which would most likely be increddibly confusing.
 This would be a better design if they simplified the information and had less signs.